 The Taos Ski Valley and Sangre de Cristo mountains are characterized by a continental snow climate typical of high elevations in northern New Mexico.
 Average annual precipitation at the Village of Taos Ski Valley is 20.5 inches and average snowfall is about 146 inches.
 Average January low and high temperatures are 4°F and 21°F, respectively.
 Precipitation generally increases and temperatures decrease at higher elevations.
-This relatively dry, sunny snow climate commonly has a shallow weak early-season snowpack that can persist throughout the winter and spring.
+This relatively dry, sunny snow climate commonly has a shallow weak earlyseason snowpack that can persist throughout the winter and spring.
 The weak lower snowpack can become overloaded by snow slabs that form during large storms and wind events, resulting in instability and widespread natural and triggered avalanche activity.
+Wet avalanches are common during springtime warm weather, including after the ski area is closed.
 Weather and climate data are presented in Appendix A.